The Amityville Curse: Plot

-In Amityville, New York, the same town in which Ronald DeFeo Jr. murdered his family in 1974, a Catholic priest is shot to death in a confession booth in his parish church.
+In Amityville, New York, the same town where Ronald DeFeo Jr. murdered his family in 1974, a Catholic priest is shot to death in a confession booth in his parish church.
 After the murder, the booth is removed and stored in the basement of the clergy house.

 Twelve years later, psychologist Marvin and his wife Debbie purchase the clergy house.
 The couple invite their three friends: Frank, Bill, and Abigail, to help renovate the home.
-Debbie is immediately perturbed by the house and hears noises emanating from the basement, but Marvin dismisses her.
+Debbie is immediately perturbed by the house and hears noises emanating from the basement, but Marvin dismisses her concerns.
 Debbie suffers nightmares revolving around the basement, particularly the confession booth.
-Marvin urges Debbie to journal about her nightmares so he can psychoanalyze them.
+Marvin urges Debbie to note down her nightmares so he can psychoanalyze them.
 The next morning, the group are visited by Mrs. Moriarty, the eccentric former church secretary.

 Marvin and Bill investigate the basement, and Bill comes across the confession booth, among other artifacts from the church.
 After an outbreak of apparent poltergeist activity occurs throughout the house, the group all become convinced the home is haunted, with the exception of Marvin.
 To calm their nerves, they plan to go out for dinner at a local bar.
 Frank, suffering a migraine, remains at the house alone.
 At the tavern, Marvin speaks to two older men regarding the town's paranormal activities and feels it is nothing but a case of mass hysteria.
 The men bring up a boy murdering his whole family and possibly being possessed, and implying the house Marvin is currently in is likely possessed.
 At the same time, Debbie encounters Mrs. Moriarty again in the bathroom, where she obscurely rants and raves about the priest who once lived in the home.